Shreyansh-Sheth/scale-kit/README.md

 For detailed setup instructions and documentation, please refer to the ([DOCS](https://scale-kit.vercel.app/docs) ).

+### Todo List

+- SEO
+- Multi Tenancy
+- Language Support

+_Feel Free to contribute_

 ## Contribution

 Contributions to the SAAS-Starter-KIT are welcome!
-If you find any bugs, have feature requests, or want to contribute enhancements, please submit an issue or pull request following the contribution guidelines outlined in the repository.
+If you find any bugs, have feature requests, or want to contribute enhancements, please submit an issue or pull request.

 ## License

-This project is licensed under the [MIT License](./LICENSE).
+This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the SAAS-Starter-KIT for your SAAS projects.